Trackunit/developer-hub/guides/sdk-docs/getting-started/creating-a-workspace.md

 cd <name-of-your-workspace>
 ```

-You now have a NX Workspace and are ready to create your first Iris app!
+You now have a NX Workspace and are ready to create your first IrisX App!